-Customers who want to escalate complaints not resolved to their satisfaction but are not eligible to do so to the Arbiter for Financial Services or the Central Bank of Malta, may revert to arbitration in accordance with the provisions of the Arbitration Act and the Arbitration Rules made thereunder.
+Customers who want to escalate complaints not resolved to their satisfaction but are not eligible to do so to the Arbiter for Financial Services or the Central Bank of Malta, may revert to arbitration in accordance with the provisions of the Arbitration Act (CAP.
+387 of the Laws of Malta) and the Arbitration Rules made thereunder.